vinirossado/vinirossado/README.md

 ### Hi 👋, you can call me Rossado
-I'm a software developer, currently working with Angular and .Net Core allocated in a stockbroker company.
+I'm a software developer, currently working with Angular and .Net Core.

 ![](http://estruyf-github.azurewebsites.net/api/VisitorHit?user=vinirossado&repo=vinirossado&countColorcountColor)
 #### About me